sergei-mironov/asterisk-dongle-setup/README.md

 * Send SMS or make a call to your GSMmodem's SIM card.
 Asterisk will redirect them to your Telegram account.
 Asterisk records voice calls and sends recordings to the Telegram accounts as wav attachments.
-  - If you pick up the phone from youe Telegram account (the green button), the GSM-Telegram connection will be established.
+  - If you pick up the phone from your Telegram account (the green button), the GSM-Telegram connection will be established.
   - If you cancel the call by pressing the red button instead, the caller will be handled by the brave